UniversalDependencies/docs/_cs-feat/Mood.md

-Czech has present conditional and past conditional, both formed periphrastically using the past participle of the content verb, and a special form of the [auxiliary verb](cs-pos/AUX) _být._ The special form is historically _aorist tense,_ but the tense does not exist in modern Czech, so the auxiliary form is better described by `Mood=Cnd`.
+Czech has present conditional and past conditional, both formed periphrastically using the past participle of the content verb, and a special form of the [auxiliary verb](cs-pos/AUX) _být._ The special form resembles forms of the historic _aorist tense,_ which disappeared from Czech during the 15th century.

 The past participle of the content verb is not marked as conditional because it can also be used in past indicative.